dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 be copied to S3 on a per pipeline basis if required for more advanced stateful restoration.

-#### A note on the ovarall design of this system in regards to stateful design considerations
+#### A note on the overall design of this system in regards to stateful design considerations

 It is important to note the overall design of this system.
 The VPS host runs gitlab in a docker container and the gitlab runner runs locally on the VPS host.
 The pipelines that run on gitlab (the gitlab runner) run the code on a docker container